Process at ports, airports and railway stations

 Ferry passengers register on entry/exit from French ports or at Dover where French checks are carried out on UK soil.

-At Dover (France bound) EES was operational from day one for lorries and coaches, with other passengers affected from November 1.
+At Dover (France bound) EES was operational from day one for lorries and coaches (but without biometrics), with other passengers affected from spring 2026.

-Coaches are directed to halls on the western docks, and passengers get out to use self-service kiosks to enter their data before they pass through a border.
+Coaches are directed to the western docks, where it is intended that in due course passengers will get out to use self-service kiosks to enter their data before they pass through a border (note that as of May 2026 biometrics are not yet collected due to issues with the kiosks).

 On subsequent exits, once people are in the system, they go straight to the eastern docks.

-At Calais (UK bound) EES initially affected lorry drivers, who are registered in EES at the point at which they pass the border guard’s booth, and some coaches – 10-20% but gradually increasing.
+At Calais (UK bound) EES initially affected lorry drivers, who are registered in EES at the point at which they pass the border guard’s booth, and some coaches.

-Selected coaches are directed to an area where passengers get off the coach and use kiosks to pre-register in a dedicated building (the same building as already used for border checks for coaches), before the coach then travels on to the border.
+Plans at this port included coaches being directed to an area where passengers would get off the coach and use kiosks to pre-register in a dedicated building (the same building as already used for border checks for coaches), before the coach then travels on to the border.

-Travellers in cars are checked after passing their check-in with the ferry company and before passing the border guard’s booth.
+Travellers in cars can expect to undergo some checks after passing their check-in with the ferry company and before arriving at the border guard’s booth.

-Foot and coach passengers must get out to use kiosks.
+Foot and coach passengers, would get out to use kiosks, it was planned.

 Eurostar